tilburgsciencehub/website/content/tutorials/more-tutorials/contribute-to-tilburg-science-hub/contribute.md

 ---
 tutorialtitle: "Contribute to Tilburg Science Hub"
 type: "contribute-to-tsh"
-title: "Three Ways to Contribute"
+title: "Learn How to Contribute"
 description: "Learn how to contribute to Tilburg Science Hub in three easy ways."
 keywords: "contribute, contribution, tsh"
 weight: 1000